-- Watching Netflix: I was able to watch other countries’ Netflix without issue.
+- Watching Netflix: We were able to watch other countries’ Netflix without issue.

-- Torrenting: They have servers designed with P2P file downloading in mind.
+- Torrenting: ProtonVPN has servers for P2P file downloading in mind.

-- Great speeds: I got over 60 Mbps on both Mac and Windows, plenty for streaming in 1080p.
+- Great speeds: We got over 60 Mbps on both Mac and Windows, plenty for streaming in 1080p.

 You might want to avoid ProtonVPN if these are deal breakers for you…

-- Customer support: There is no live chat or phone option to contact support and they received mixed reviews on Trustpilot.
+- Customer support: There is no live chat or phone option to contact support.

-- Price: At $8-$10 per month, ProtonVPN is on the more expensive side.
+- Price: At $6.63 to $10 per month for the Plus subscription, ProtonVPN is on the more expensive side.

-ProtonVPN is a legitimate VPN service based out of Switzerland with more than 560 servers in over 4o countries.
-They have a strict no data logging policy, furthered by strict privacy laws in their home country.
+ProtonVPN is a legitimate VPN service based out of Switzerland with more than 1,700 servers in over 60 countries.
+It has a strict no-data logging policy, which the Swiss government’s strong consumer privacy laws protect further.

 ProtonVPN is a safe VPN to use.
-They have a strict no data logging policy, so even if your data is requested by someone, ProtonVPN has no data to hand over.
-It also has Tor integration and SecureCore servers for additional security if needed.
+It has a strict no-data logging policy, so even if someone requests your data, ProtonVPN has no data to hand over.
+It also has Tor integration and SecureCore servers for additional security, if needed.